 - System Up Time.
 The time elapsed since the router was last restarted. - Port.
 The statistics for the WAN (Internet) port, LAN (Ethernet) ports, and WLANs.
 For each port, the window displays the following information: - Status.
 The link status of the port. - TxPkts.
-The number of packets transmitted on this port since reset or manual clear. - RxPkts.
-The number of packets received on this port since reset or manual clear. - Collisions.
-The number of collisions on this port since reset or manual clear. - Tx B/s.
+The number of packets transmitted on this port since the router was last started. - RxPkts.
+The number of packets received on this port since the router was last started. - Collisions.
+The number of collisions on this port since the router was last started. - Tx B/s.
 The current transmission (outbound) bandwidth used on the WAN and LAN ports. - Rx B/s.
 The current reception (inbound) bandwidth used on the WAN and LAN ports. - Up Time.
 The time elapsed since this port acquired the link. - Poll Interval.
 The interval at which the statistics are updated on this page.